 2. Accessorize Professionally

 If you want a simple way to enhance your outfit without taking away from your comfort, consider simple accessories that can make you seem mature and professional.
-This could be anything from wearing a nice watch or belt, to wearing tasteful jewelery or a class ring, or even simply having a pen on you in case the need arises.
-Interviewers like people who are prepared and punctual, and these sorts of accessories give you exactly that sort of image.
+This could be anything from wearing a second hand watch or belt to wearing tasteful jewelry or a class ring, or even simply having a pen on you in case the need arises.
+Interviewers like people who are prepared and punctual and these sorts of accessories give you exactly that sort of image.

 3. Act Happy To Be There